jaehoonkyle/academic_website/content/authors/admin/_index.md

 I am a PhD candidate in Accounting at the Stanford Graduate School of Business.
 My research interests include dynamic disclosure and investment, earnings management, contracting, information in markets, and dynamic asset pricing.
 I hold a B.S. in Business and a M.S. in Accounting from NYU Stern and graduated summa cum laude.

-I will be joining NYU Stern as Assistant Professor of Accounting in Summer 2025.
+I will be joining NYU Stern as an Assistant Professor of Accounting in Summer 2025.